 Text-based session watermark

 Text-based session watermarking is not a security feature.
 The solution does not prevent data theft completely, but it provides some level of deterrent and traceability.
-Although we do not guarantee complete information traceability when using this feature, we recommend that you combine this feature with other security solutions as applicable.
+We do not guarantee complete information traceability when using this feature.
+However, we recommend that you combine this feature with other security solutions as applicable.

 The session watermark is text and is applied to the session that is delivered to the user.
 The session watermark carries information for tracking data theft.
 The most important data is the identity of the logon user of the current session in which the screen image was taken.
 To trace the data leakage more effectively, include other information such as server or client internet protocol address and a connect time.